epfl-lasa/air_hockey/README.md

 Both computers must have the IP adress 190.170.10.1 for the conenction to the iiwa as FRIOverlay communicates only with this adress.
 Can modify the IP adress of the robot in iiwa_driver/config/iiwa.yaml

+For optitrack, make sure Motive is streaming in Y-up format, and that all object frames matches the robot frame (X in front, Y to the left and Z up)

 Use 'sudo chmod 777 -R .' when having trouble saving files inside container